-After cashing in his winnings from a 2005 “battle of the bands” showcase at Columbia, Santos self-released an EP titled As a Crow Flies the next year.
-During the time he was mixing the EP, Santos was introduced to an up-and-coming hip-hop artist named Wasalu Jaco (aka Lupe Fiasco) by a sound engineer who was a mutual friend.
+While mixing his self-released EP As a Crow Flies, Santos was introduced to an up-and-coming hip-hop artist named Wasalu Jaco (Lupe Fiasco) by a sound engineer and mutual friend.
 The two budding artists began their now-notorious collaboration that would grab the attention of an international, mainstream audience in the years to follow.